semanticmx/html5_082021/cap3-elements/README.md

 # HTML5 Elements

-An HTML5 Element is everything drom the start tag to the end tag.
+An HTML5 Element is everything from the start tag to the end tag.
 An HTML element is defined by a start tag, some content, and an end tag.

 ## THE DOCTYPE